-For the financial analysts at Partners in Health—a global nonprofit that provides healthcare services for impoverished communities in developing countries—having access to reliable, up-to-date budget data is critical.
-The team must always be able to determine where resources should be focused so they can enable quick responses to changing conditions in the field.
+For the finance team at Partners in Health—a global nonprofit supporting healthcare in developing countries—having 24/7 access to up-to-date budget data is critical.
+The team must always be able to determine where to focus their resources so they can enable quick responses to changing conditions in the field.

 “We’d been working with Excel-based budgets for a long time.
 It was all very manual,” says Brendan Eger, Associate Director of Information Systems and Analytics at Partners in Health.
 “There was a ton of emailing files back and forth, lots of versioning, lots of consolidating.
 Our financial analysts would spend hours collecting templates and validating data for the countries they were supporting.”

 Simple consolidations would take several days in some cases, while budget updates would take an entire month to roll out.
 Brendan says it was difficult for finance to forecast with agility and to support important healthcare programs with confident, data-driven planning.

 “It was such a painful, tedious process,” he says.
 “There were so many other things that our people needed to work on.”